Bhupesh-V/Bhupesh-V.github.io/_custom/about.md

 <figcaption align="center" style="color: #939393;"><i>Yep, That's me ;)</i></figcaption>
 </center> -->

 ### What I am doing now

 See my [**now**](/now/) page for a snapshot of what I am doing at the moment.

 ### Learn with me

-I try to log whatever new stuff I learn, Go to <a href="https://til.bhupesh.me" class="mark">til.bhupesh.me</a> to see some of it.
+I try to log whatever new stuff I learn on <a href="https://til.bhupesh.me" class="mark">til.bhupesh.me</a>.

 ### Connect